Best Coffee Filters (Paper, Metal, Etc)

 Most importantly, it brews a delicious cup of coffee.
 The fine mesh filter removes larger sediments while allowing all of the flavorful coffee oils to flow through.
 After brewing, cleaning is as simple as a quick rinse, or it’s dishwasher safe.

 A solution to K Cups’ negative environmental impact is the form of refillable K Cups (6).
 The ones made by PureHQ are our favorites.
 These stainless steel and BPA-free plastic pod-shaped filters are designed for any K Cup compatible machine, including the new Keurig 2.0 models.
-The specially crafted stainless steel mesh is micro-etched such that it prevents clogs and leaks while optimizing coffee extraction.
+The specially crafted mesh is micro-etched such that it prevents clogs and leaks while optimizing coffee extraction.

 Using refillable pods helps the planet, but it’ll also save you money and produce better coffee.
 PureHQ claims you can save as much as 80% over the cost of buying traditional K Cups, and by using your ground coffee, you can ensure that your coffee is never stale.